10 mistakes you're making with your fridge

 There are right and wrong ways to store your food.
 For example, some produce must be refrigerated while other types need to be kept at room temperature.
 Some cooking oils are fine on the countertop, and others should be stored in the fridge.
-Even some of your expired foods aren’t really expired, and you might be using the wrong Tupperware.
-Yikes.
+Even some of your expired foods aren’t really expired, and you might be using the wrong containers.
+With food storage at a premium, you don't want to let anything go to waste.

 We’ve done the legwork to figure out the right ways to store your food so that it tastes best and lasts the longest.
-These are the answers to eight common kitchen storage mistakes.
+Here are the answers to ten common kitchen storage mistakes.

 1. You're throwing out your “expired” food

 Did you know that there’s no national regulation detailing what expiration dates actually mean?
-Expiration dates often reflect taste, not safety or nutritional value.
+Expiration dates often reflect quality control, not safety or nutritional value.
 How do you know if your food is safe to eat?
-Use your eyes and nose—and follow your gut.
+Read up on USDA guidelines, use your eyes and nose, and follow your gut.

 - Smell: If it smells fine and it was stored properly, it's likely okay to eat.